 The Syriac Heritage Project is dedicated to the preservation, study, and promotion of the Syriac cultural traditions and preserving one of the world’s oldest and most influential cultural traditions.
 This online resource offers an exploration of Syriac history, language, literature, and contributions to global readers, making it accessible to scholars, researchers, and the general public worldwide.

-The Syriac Heritage Project is a non-profit, tax exempt, and volunteer based organization that encourages the sharing of its content and for personal or educational purposes, reinforcing its commitment to widespread knowledge dissemination so don’t hesitate to share this newsletter with anyone.
+The Syriac Heritage Project is a non-profit, tax-exempt, and volunteer based organization that encourages the sharing of its content and for personal or educational purposes, reinforcing its commitment to widespread knowledge dissemination.
+Therefore, don’t hesitate to share this newsletter with anyone.
 By providing a centralized, accessible, and free resource, the project seeks to empower individuals and institutions to engage with this extraordinary heritage, ensuring its legacy continues to inspire future generations.
 The Syriac Heritage Project grows and sustains its operations through the work of volunteers and the donations from individuals and institutions.